 - natural toxins such as venom from wasps and certain snakes

-- plants and poisonous mushrooms
+- poisonous plants and mushrooms

 - room fresheners including liquid reed diffusers